Shlhnj/strategicc/docs/reference/io.md

 | `load_transition_targets` | `TransitionTargets.csv` -> `list[TransitionTargetRule]` |
 | `load_transition_adjacency_setting` / `_multipliers` + `build_adjacency_strength_map` | `TransitionAdjacencySetting/Multipliers.csv` -> `{group: strength}` |

-Each loader returns a list of small dataclasses (e.g. `TransitionRule`, `StateClass`) mirroring the CSV's columns, with malformed or incomplete rows skipped and a printed warning rather than raising — a single bad row in a large hand-edited CSV won't crash an otherwise-valid run.
+Each loader returns a list of small dataclasses (e.g. `TransitionRule`, `StateClass`) mirroring the CSV's columns, with malformed or incomplete rows skipped and a printed warning rather than raising, a single bad row in a large hand-edited CSV won't crash an otherwise-valid run.

 ## Example: loading classes and a raster directly